Note: The Updates documented in this blog for:

 However, regarding the other Update Rollups (for example Rollups for the Microsoft Dynamics CRM 2011 or 2013 Email Router or Microsoft Dynamics CRM 2011 2013 Reporting Extensions), it is not supported nor recommended to run mismatched versions.
 A best practice is to update these components at the same time you update your CRM Server.
 Do the best you can to keep these Update Rollup versions in sync.

-For more information, see the blog posting "User experience while accessing CRM 2011 application servers while Update Rollups are being applied"
+See: Mismatched Update Rollup versions within a Microsoft Dynamics CRM 2011 deployment and "User experience while accessing CRM 2011 application servers while Update Rollups are being applied"

 Silent Update Rollup installs: Please review Jon Strand's blog posting "CRM 2011: Silently Installing Update Rollups" which provides details on installing CRM Outlook client update rollups "silently" in order to limit end-user interruption